Skip to Content

 My daughter is allergic to nuts and my son is allergic to peas.
 While we don’t let their allergies stop us from traveling, we make sure that we are very careful about what they eat when we are in Europe.
 We always err on the side of caution, and follow the motto “Better safe than sorry”.

 Before leaving, look at the most popular dishes of your destination to see if they contain allergens.
-During our recent trip to England and France this summer, we were most concerned about the mashed peas in England and the macarons in France.
+During our trip to England and France this summer, we were most concerned about the mashed peas in England and the macarons in France.

 We also have laminated cards made in the language of our destination explaining their allergies.
 We hand these to our servers so there’s no confusion in our communication.